Swimming: Ellison gold, Crooks double bronze lead 6-medal run on day two of CARIFTA Championships

-Cayman’s amateur swimmers added to their 10-medal performance on the opening day of the 2018 CARIFTA Championships with a 6-medal run on day two (1 April) in Jamaica.
+Cayman’s amateur swimmers added to their 10-medal opening day performance with a 6-medal run on day two (1 April) of the 2018 CARIFTA Championships in Jamaica.

-After winning gold on day one in the 200 breast, 14-year old Sabine Ellison won her second gold medal of the championships

 11-year old Jillian Crooks continued to impress with two bronze medals on day two.
 After winning silver in the 100 fly with a time of 1:09.31 (national & CIASA record), Crooks followed it up with a bronze in both the 200 free (2:19.09) and 50 fly (30.95).
 Crooks also secured a top five finish in the 100 back (5th, 1:15.71).

 12-year old Stefano Bonati also won his second bronze of the championships Sunday with a podium finish in the 100 back (1:12.92).
+Bonati previously won bronze on a day one in the 200 breast.

 Cayman also secured multiple top five performances starting with 12-year old Brittany Chin in the 100 back (5th, 1:15.71).
 Additionally Chin, 12, along with Allyson Bellfonte, Jillian Crooks and Abbey Walton placed 4th place in the 11-12 girls 4×100 relay.
 Cayman’s 13-14 girls also placed 4th overall in the 4×100 relay.